Digital Millennium Copyright Act: Software-based case law

 Universal City Studios, Inc. v.
 Reimerdes/Universal City Studios, Inc. v.
 Corley – Eight movie studios had sued Eric Corley, Shawn Reimerdes, and Roman Kazan, editors of 2600: The Hacker Quarterly, for publishing the code of DeCSS, an algorithm designed to bypass the Content Scramble System (CSS) used to encrypt DVD content.
 The studios argued that the code was an anti-circumvention device as defined by the DMCA.
 While Reimerdes and Kazan entered into consent decrees and were subsequently dropped from the suit, Corley continued the case.
 He argued that DeCSS, as computer code, was protected as free speech, and the DMCA allowed users to make copies of media they legally owned.
 Both the District Court and the Second Circuit rejected Corley's arguments.
 While the court agreed that a computer program qualifies as protected speech, the distribution of anti-circumvention devices was not considered a fair use option by Section 1201, and thus DeCSS was not protected by First Amendment rights.

 United States v.
 Elcom Ltd. – Moscow-based Elcom had developed software that was able to remove protections on an Adobe Acrobat PDF file, such as those used in ebook distribution.
 Adobe requested the U.S. Department of Justice take action against the company for violating the DMCA.
 Elcom argued in court that the DMCA was unconstitutionally vague and allowed for circumvention of use controls for purposes of fair use.
 The company also claimed that the act violated the First Amendment by placing too much burden on those seeking to use protected works for fair use.
 The initial ruling at the U.S. District Court for the Northern District of California rejected both arguments on the basis of Corley.
 The ruling established that the DMCA was not unconstitutional, and that while it did place a burden on users accessing works for fair use, the DMCA did not outright restrict fair use.
 In the case of the ebook example, the ruling observed that the user may have to type a quote from the ebook rather than copy and paste from the unprotected version.

 321 Studios v.
-Metro Goldwyn Mayer Studios, Inc. – 321 Studios made copies that allowed users to copy DVDs, including those with CSS copy protection, to another DVD or to a CD-ROM.
+Metro Goldwyn Mayer Studios, Inc. – 321 Studios made software that allowed users to copy DVDs, including those with CSS copy protection, to another DVD or to a CD-ROM.
 The company sought declaratory judgment from MGM Studios that their software did not violate the DMCA, or sought to have the DMCA ruled unconstitutional.
 The case, heard in the United States District Court for the Northern District of California, ruled against 321 Studios on both arguments.
 The court ruled that 321 Studios' software was not protected speech and violated the DMCA.
 Additionally, they argued that the issues pertaining to the constitutionality of the DMCA were answered by prior cases, as case law from Corley and Elcom effectively established that the DMCA could not be challenged on the basis of constitutionality.